Red House Records

 Red House Records is an independent folk and Americana record label in St. Paul, Minnesota.
 The label was founded in 1983 by Bob Feldman after seeing a performance by Iowa folk singer Greg Brown.

 Origin

-The label is named for a farmhouse in Iowa where Brown was living when he started it.
+The label is named for a farmhouse in Iowa where Brown lived when he started it.
 After Brown's albums 44 & 66 and The Iowa Waltz were released in 1981 and 1982, it briefly went dormant until he met Bob Feldman in 1983.
-Feldman took over operation of the record label, while Brown focused on his musical endeavors, as he had just signed on to regularly perform on the radio program A Prairie Home Companion.
+Feldman took over the operation of the record label, while Brown focused on his musical endeavors, as he had just signed on to perform on the radio program A Prairie Home Companion regularly.
 Feldman was known for his business philosophy of wanting "to provide a home and environment in which creative artists can make albums in total freedom—without interference from mogul types just looking for the next hit single."
 The first album released on the newly restarted label was Brown's In the Dark with You.